lu-pl/rdfingest/README.md

     graph_id: https://yetanothernamedgraph.id
 ```

-For contextless RDF resources all graphs are merged into a named graph identified by `graph_id`.
+RDFIngest parses all registered RDF sources and ingests the data as named graphs into the specified triplestore by executing POST requests for every source.
+By default also a SPARQL DROP operation is run for every Graph ID before POSTing.

-[RDF Datasets](https://www.w3.org/TR/rdf11-concepts/#section-dataset)/Quad formats obviously do not require a `graph_id` field.
+For contextless RDF sources a `graph_id` is required, [RDF Datasets](https://www.w3.org/TR/rdf11-concepts/#section-dataset)/Quad formats obviously do not require a `graph_id` field.
-Multiple datasets are merged into a single dataset containing all named graphs of all datasets.

-If the source field references both contextless *and* contextualized RDF sources, contextless sources are merged into a single named graph and added to the dataset.
+For Datasets, the default graph (at least for now) is ignored.
+Running automated DROP and/or POST operations on a remote default graph is considered somewhat dangerous.
+> Namespaces are one honking great idea -- let's do more of those!"

 The tool accepts both local and remote RDF data sources.

 ### CLI
 Run the `rdfingest` command.